Oceanyq/CNVreg/README.md

-##This is an ongoing work, please reach out to the author for implementation

 ## Introduction
-Copy number variants (CNVs) are DNA gains or losses that can range in length from 50 base pairs (bp) to megabase.
-The analysis of CNV association needs to consider both the dosages and length of CNVs.
-This package provides functions to analyze association between a binary or continuous phenotype (outcome) and the CNVs over a genomic region
+This package provides functions to perform association analysis between a binary (or continuous) outcome and the copy number variants (CNVs) over a genomic region.
+CNVs are DNA gains or losses that can range in length from 50 base pairs (bp) to megabase.
+The CNV association analysis needs to consider the effects of both the dosages and the length of CNVs.
+To incorporates the information of CNV length and dosage, this package use a "CNV profile curve" to convert CNVs over a genomic region as a piecewise constant curve, which naturally dipicts the detailes of CNVs.
+The association analysis is then evaluated by regressing outcome values on the entire CNV profile curve while adjusting for covariates.
+The corresponding CNV effects are obtained at each genome position (i.e., per bp or per hundred bp), which is directly compatible between different studies.
 ## Implementation
 The *CNVreg* package performs association analysis between an outcome trait (either continuous or binary) and an individual’s entire copy number variant (CNV) profile within a genomic region with adjustment of covariates (such as age and sex) by implementing penalized regression.